My name is Jane and I live in Sterling, Colorado. I am a card maker, sister, friend and favorite aunt. I am just like you, taking it day by day.

 Most of the important words in my life were received on cards.
 Cards of celebration when big things in life happened.
 Alternatively, cards of comfort when the worst of life happened.
 Cards kept in boxes, read, and re-read.
 I once fell in love through text messages, when the computer died, I lost that history.
 That doesn’t happen with paper.

-It was natural when looking for a hobby, it would involve paper.
+It was natural when looking for a way to express myself, it would involve paper.
 I have been giving cards I create as presents to family and friends for several years.
 A set of cards is a lovely present and it encourages people to connect with others.
 I have participated in many card drives for the armed forces.
 My favorite organizations send cards overseas to soldiers in remote locations and make them available for the soldiers to send back to their loved ones.
 Sometimes those cards are the last communication and that really drives the spark to make each card unique.

 I belong to “Just A Card” campaign.
 The campaign aims to encourage people to buy from Designer/Makers and Independent Galleries and Shops by reinforcing the message that all purchases, however small, even 'just a card' are so vital to the prosperity and survival of small businesses.